9-12 Faculty

 Heather Whitt grew up in Boise, attending McMillan elementary school, with her mom as librarian.
 She then moved onto Lowell Scott MS, then onto graduate from Centennial HS.
 Heather grew up playing recreational and competitive soccer in the Treasure Valley.
 She played all four years on Centennial’s varsity team and earned a spot on the Idaho state team.
 This along with her academic achievements earned her a scholarship to College of Idaho for four years.
 There she met the love of her life, the famously epic, Ty Whitt!
 She finished schooling with a BA in Secondary English Teaching and then later acquired her Art credential.

 After finishing college Heather was able to buy an “around the world” plane ticket allowing her to visit over ten countries over the course of a year.
 She taught summer school for the Boise School District along with Special Education and coached girls JV soccer at Capital HS.
 She then started the art program for the middle and high school at North Star Charter.
 For three years she was able to teach students from 6th-12th including introduction classes, multicultural art and commercial art in the high school.
+After taking a break to raise two feisty daughters she has been back at North Star for five years!
+She has taught 6-12 Visual Arts and for the last two years has taught IB Visual Arts as well.

-She took a break to raise two beautiful daughters and now that they are both attending North Star she is BACK!
-It’s a family affair with both daughters in first and fourth grade, Mr. Whitt teaching sixth grade and Mrs. Whitt back to MS and HS ART.
 In her spare time she loves to garden, camp with her family and friends, and create one of a kind mosaic art pieces for her and Mr. Whitt’s art business, R.A.D Mosaic.